Hon Vickie Chapman MP

 - Department for Correctional Services

 - some media agencies.

-It was not necessary for the Commissioner to request apologies under section 16(A)(2) and 16(A)(4) as all complaints were resolved at the agency level.
+It was not necessary for the Commissioner to request apologies under sections 16(A)(2) and 16(A)(4) as all complaints were resolved at the agency level.

 Some victims require assistance in navigating the criminal justice system and interacting with other agencies.
-The CVR can consult with agencies and officials, and advocate on behalf of victims.
+The Commissioner can consult with agencies and officials, and advocate on behalf of victims.

-Victims of past trauma have requested assistance from CVR, and the examples below demonstrate how trauma has a long memory and how the impact of crime can reach far into the future.
+Victims of past trauma have requested assistance from VOCSA, and the example below demonstrate how trauma has a long memory and how the impact of crime can reach far into the future.
 This also emphasises how important early intervention and support is for victims.

 Each discretionary payment application is assessed before a determination is made by the Commissioner and includes consultation with SAPOL and other agencies.

 Of those applications that were approved, below is a snapshot of some of the types of assistance provided to victims: